BakkerGames/GRIF/DAGS/SYNTAX.md

 @isscriptdata(key)

->Checks if the data value for "key" starts with "@".
+>Checks if the raw value for "key" starts with "@".

 @le(value1,value2)